AlexandreDecan/AlexandreDecan/readme.md

 [Voir le PDF](files/BENEVOL-2019a.pdf)

 2018 - **On the Evolution of Technical Lag in the npm Package Dependency Network.**
-Alexandre Decan, Tom Mens, Eleni Constantinnou in 34th IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, Spain, 2018 [Voir le PDF](files/ICSME-2018.pdf)
+Alexandre Decan, Tom Mens, Eleni Constantinou in 34th IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, Spain, 2018 [Voir le PDF](files/ICSME-2018.pdf)